afuma/afuma/README.md

 Added the `Friday 29 feb 2024`

-Last update on Fri Mar 29 2024
+Last update on Sat Mar 30 2024

-**278 day before 2025 ⏱** days before new years
+**277 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Bicko ❤️
+🤖 This README.md is updated with horror, by Bicko ❤️